zdunbrack/zach-dnd-docs/content/Campaign/Aemora/People and Places/Global/Taryn the Brave.md

   - Taryn Greenstone
   - Taryn the Brave
 tags:
-  - publish

 ---
 >"I understand that times have been tough for many on this continent.
 Remember that the Council and I are with you always.
 Through might, through order, through unity, we will persevere.
 If you will grant me your strength and your faith, we can ensure that this century will be one of progress and prosperity.
-May Justice watch over us all.
+May Justice watch over us all."
 >
 >\- Taryn the Brave in a speech to citizens of [[Zargas]], 1300 Spring 1